SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 ## Simple **`if`** comparisons

-In programming we often **check particular conditions** and perform various actions depending on the result of the comparison.
+In programming, we often **check particular conditions** and perform various actions depending on the result of the comparison.
 This is done through the **`if`** comparison, which has the following structure:

 ```javascript
 if (Boolean condition) {